Jb05s/jb05s.github.io/_posts/2020-03-29-Introduction-to-Windows-Demystifying-Windows-System-Architecture-and-Memory-Management.md

 - The 'Executive' layer take the NtCreateFile() request received and passes it along to a lower level in Kernel Mode
 	- It can be passed to one of two components: 'Device Drivers' or the 'Kernel'
 		- Kernel: Provides important OS facilities (Thread Scheduling, Handling Interrupts, etc.)
-		- Device Drivers: A loadable kernel model (something that can be created by developers)
+		- Device Drivers: A loadable kernel module (something that can be created by developers)
 	- In this example, the 'Executive' layer will pass the service request to the 'Device Driver' component
 		- This is because CreateFile() function, since Windows utilizes the NTFS file system model, by default (NTFS.SYS)
 - Once the service request is received by NTFS.SYS, the service request operation will commence